Most doctors have lost faith in AMA

 The AMA’s official position was that it endorsed the law in exchange for promises of medical liability reform and a commitment by the White House to work out some of the planned reductions to Medicare surrounding physician reimbursement.
 Unfortunately, neither of these issues has been addressed, leaving one to conclude that AMA leadership is either poor at negotiating or is incompetent.

 But there may be financial reasons why the AMA stands by health reform.
-The AMA owns the copyright to provide CPT codes, or the codes used for diagnosis and billing by the health care industry, including the federal government for Medicare and Medicaid.
+According to medicine copywriting blogs, The AMA owns the copyright to provide CPT codes, or the codes used for diagnosis and billing by the health care industry, including the federal government for Medicare and Medicaid.
 The AMA sells coding materials and conducts courses for hospitals, doctors, insurance companies and ancillary medical service industries.
 This franchise generates $80 million to $100 million annually, far more than the AMA receives in members’ dues.

 This CPT income makes doctors uncomfortable with the AMA, according to the Jackson-Coker study.
 Fifty-three percent of those who dropped their AMA membership said they did so because the CPT issue created a conflict for the AMA.
 Doctors listed that as a greater motivator to drop membership (53 percent) than AMA support of health reform (47 percent).